EdiTep/ZigBee2MQTT-Aquara-Sensor/README.md

 Pushover Account with credentials to use the notification feature

 ## Installation
-Verify that the above Requirements are given.
+Verify that the above Requirements are met.
 Import the flow into Node-RED.
 Make corrections in your Nodes for your System:
 Configure your ZigBee2MQTT Nodes, enter your Pushover credentials.